kkapelon/kkapelon.github.io/_posts/2017-01-19-docker-for-java-big-picture.md

 Another area that you need to research at this stage is how to get metrics from your Docker containers.
 Your logging strategy will almost be refactored as well.

-Still because Docker images are used only internally by your organization you have a certain amount of slack to try and experiment without the fear of tampering with production systems.
+Still, because Docker images are used only internally by your organization you have a certain amount of slack to try and experiment without the fear of tampering with production systems.

 ##### Adoption Stage 4 - Docker is used in Production